BolunDai0216/PaperNotes/Notes on Mutual Fund Flows and Performance in Rational Markets.md

 	\infty & \displaystyle r \leq -2\Big(\frac{\gamma + t\omega}{\omega}\Big)f
 \end{cases}.
 $$

+Here we have $G_{t-1}[\rho(r)]$ as the unconditioned probability that the fund will go out of buisness at time $t$ given the return $r$.

 With this cost function we have the conditional volatility of fund's excess return as a function of the assest under management (or the perceived quality of the manager) as
 $$
 \mathrm{Var}(r_{t+1}) = \mathrm{Var}_t\Big[\frac{q_t^*(\phi_t)}{q_t}R_{t+1}\Big] = \Big[\frac{q_t^*(\phi_t)}{q_t}\Big]^2\frac{1}{\omega} = \frac{f}{aq_t\omega} = \frac{1}{\omega}\Big(\frac{2f}{\phi_t}\Big)^2.
 $$
 We can see that the conditional volatility is a decreasing function of the size of the fund.

+**Question: why is the volatility the same as the perceived quality of the manager?**

+### Implementation

+Determination of the parameters

+- $f$ is determined from past studies, and set to $f = 1.5\%$
+- $\sigma = 20\%$, reflects the historical level of volatility
+- the exit mean is $\bar{\phi} = 3\%$
+- by matching the survival rate with empircal data we have $\phi_0 = 6.5\%$
+- by matching the relationship of actual flow of fund and performance we have $\gamma = 277$

+From the model they assume that the managers have skills and using that assumption they built models for flow of funds and surviving fund percentage, which matches the existing data.
+Therefore, they conclude that managers have skills.